lidaof/eg-docs/docs/comparativeBrowser.rst

 Use the "Tracks" -> "Remote tracks" function to add them one by one to the Browser window.
-Using human liver H3K4me3 ChIP-seq bigwig file as example:
+Using human liver H3K4me3 ChIP-seq bigwig file as an example:

 .. image:: _static/comparative/Fig3b_10.png